 The Future is Now: King Tide Photography Project

-The Future is Now: King Tides is a collaborative photography project aimed at promoting action to combat climate change in San Diego, California.
+King Tides: the Future is Now is a collaborative photography project aimed at promoting action to combat climate change in San Diego, California.
 King Tides are the highest tides of the year, and as such they offer a glimpse of what the future will hold with rising sea levels along our coastline, as higher tides threaten and damage our infrastructure and natural habitats.

 Photos were captured at a variety of coastal locations from Oceanside to Imperial Beach, as chosen in cooperation with the Scripps Institution of Oceanography, the California Coastal Commission, the City of Imperial Beach and San Diego Audubon.